-For over 25 years, JTB has been dedicated to developing and nurturing interest in the law among young persons from socioeconomic, ethnic, and cultural backgrounds underrepresented in the legal profession.
+For 30 years, JTB has been dedicated to developing and nurturing interest in the law among young persons from socioeconomic, ethnic, and cultural backgrounds underrepresented in the legal profession.
 Our pipeline programs are 100% free and provide JTB Scholars with opportunities that support their academic growth and legal aspirations.

 JTB’s Scholar Programs light a spark of excitement and curiosity about the law in middle and high school students: